BorisTheBrave/sylves/docs/articles/concepts/topology.md

 IEnumerable<Cell> GetNeighbours(Cell cell)
 ```

-To make `TryMove` a bit easier to use, there is also `Move` which has a simpler signature, and the [`Walker`](xref:Sylves.Walker) class, which represents a object standing on a given cell facing a given direction.
+There is the [`Walker`](xref:Sylves.Walker) class, which represents a object standing on a given cell facing a given direction, and is a mutable interface to the same logic.

 ## ParallelTransport